~Jake in Buffalo, New York

 Oh, Jake…we feel for ya!

 Few things are as frustrating as persistent dog odors that just won't go away.
-Imagine how ol' "J.R." feels hanging out at the dog park with his friends!
+Imagine how ol' ""J.R."" feels hanging out at the dog park with his friends!

+The simple fix is to cut down on dog baths.
 Most dogs can get by with just a few baths a year.
 You might want to try a different dog shampoo, too.
 Look for gentler, more natural dog shampoos…something less harsh and less likely to strip the skin's oils away.
 Some pet owners favor oatmeal dog shampoos.
 You can always ask a groomer for their professional opinion, and get a great recommendation to remove that smell from your puppy dog.